 Exactly what it sounds like, a meat-and-three restaurant offers customers a plated lunch with meat (often a choice of fried chicken, pulled pork, brisket, country ham, or another quintessential Southern main) and choice of three sides.
 Mac and cheese, baked beans, collard greens, potato salad, and fried green tomatoes are all among the frequently found side dishes as some of Nashville’s most beloved meat and threes.

-A honky-tonk is quite simply a bar that plays country music.
-Depending on the night of the week and who you ask, the word honky-tonk can elicit feelings of nostalgia and excitement, or dread and utter annoyance.
-This may or may not be directly correlated with the number of bachelorette parties to be found on Broadway on said night.
+A honky-tonk is quite simply a bar that plays country music, and the sheer number of Lower Broadway honky-tonks make downtown Nashville one of the country’s most popular party destinations — narrow down the field with this guide to the essentials.
+Depending on the night of the week and who you ask, the term honky-tonk can elicit feelings of nostalgia and excitement or dread and utter annoyance, likely correlating with the number of bachelorette parties to be found on Broadway on said night.

 Nashville Hot Chicken:

 The super spicy fried chicken Nashville has become known for (see sidebar).